Our Admission Procedure

 Where the number of applications for the Academy received during the normal admissions round exceeds the admission number of the school, then admission will be determined in accordance with the following priority of admission criteria:

-- Looked after children as defined by section 22 of the Children Act 1989 and former looked after children.
-This includes children who have ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order.
+1. Looked after children (as defined by section 22 of the Children Act 1989), previously looked after children and internationally adopted previously looked after children.
+This includes children who have ceased to be looked after because they were adopted or became subject to a child arrangements’ order or special guardianship order.

-- Children in Need – as defined by the Children Act (1989) i.e. those who are unlikely to achieve or maintain or have the opportunity of achieving or maintaining a reasonable standard of health or development or a child/children whose health or development would be further impaired without the provision of services of the Local Authority.
-Applications under this criterion would need to be supported by an appropriate professional stating that attendance at a particular school is essential.
+2. Children in Need - as defined by the Children Act (1989) i.e. those who are unlikely to achieve or maintain or have the opportunity of achieving or maintaining a reasonable standard of health or development or a child / children whose health or development would be further impaired without the provision of services of the Local Authority.
+Applications under this criterion would need to be supported by an appropriate professional stating that attendance at Dukesgate Academy is essential.

-- Older brother or sister in attendance at the Academy at the date when the pupil is to be admitted.
+4. Older brother or sister in attendance at Dukesgate Academy at the date when the pupil is to be admitted.
 This includes step-children and foster children living with the same family at the same address.
 Other children may be considered under the sibling criterion provided proof is available to demonstrate that the children are permanently resident at the same address as part of the same family unit.
-The Trust accepts that in some family units children may not be natural brother or sister.
+United Learning accepts that in some family units children may not be natural siblings.

-- Distance from the Academy.
-This will be measured in a straight line (as the crow flies) from the child’s permanent home address to the front entrance of the Academy.
+5. Distance from the Academy.
+This will be measured in a straight line (as the crow flies) in miles from the child's permanent home address to the front entrance of the Academy.

 The child’s ordinary place of residence will be deemed to be a residential property at which the person or persons with parental responsibility for the child resides at the closing date for receiving applications for admission to the Academy.